cwqt/site/posts/2022-10-11-dangers-of-caching-and-concurrency.md

 ---

-I recently had to deal with an absolute pain of an issue that was 503ing production on an increasingly frequent basis. in about December of last year I moved our frontend deployment to <https://seed.run> (which under the hood uses AWS Cloudformation) on the grounds that <https://vercel.com> were totally screwing us on bandwidth overages at $40 per 100GB increment, which racked up into
+I recently had to deal with an absolute pain of an issue that was 503ing production on an increasingly frequent basis.
+In about December of last year I moved our frontend deployment to <https://seed.run> (which under the hood uses AWS Cloudformation) on the grounds that <https://vercel.com> were totally screwing us on bandwidth overages at $40 per 100GB increment, which racked up into